ying2212/ScamEmailDetectionSystem-MachineLearning/README.md

 ## Overview

 This project represents a machine learning-based system designed to detect scam emails effectively.
 I leveraged datasets sourced from both Kaggle and Zenodo to benefit system from a diverse and up-to-date collection of scam emails from users spanning the years 1998 to 2022.
-The primary objective is to construct a practical and efficient model capable of accurately identifying scam emails, employing Python and Google Colab.
+The The primary objective is to construct a practical and efficient model capable of accurately identifying scam emails, employing Python and Google Colab.

 ## Features